U.S. Winning Research

 A Novel Photocatalytic Pervious Composite for Degrading Organics and Inactivating Bacteria in Wastewater

 The goal of this research was to develop a safe, cost-effective, and eco-friendly technique for wastewater purification.
 The innovative methodology developed in this study integrates an enhanced photocatalytic advanced oxidation process (AOP) with filtration using novel pervious composites.
 Silver (Ag) doped photocatalytic pervious composites were synthesized using uniformly graded sand, Portland cement, titanium dioxide (TiO2) and silver nitrate (AgNO3).
 The ratio of TiO2: cement: sand was 1: 5: 20 by weight and the optimum amount of Ag was 0.04% by weight of the composite.
-This composition was determined from photodegradation studies of methylene blue using UV-Vis spectroscopy.
-The photodegradation of methylene blue conformed to a pseudo-first order kinetics according to the Langmuir–Hinshelwood model.
+This composition was determined from photodegradation studies of the organic dye methylene blue using UV-Vis spectroscopy.
+The photodegradation of methylene blue conformed to pseudo-first order kinetics according to the Langmuir–Hinshelwood model.
 Bacterial inactivation studies with the Ag-doped photocatalytic pervious composite showed 98% reduction in total coliform bacteria immediately after filtration.
 Subsequent exposure of the filtered water to sunlight inside a beaker containing an Ag-doped photocatalytic composite disc resulted in 100% inactivation of total coliform bacteria in just 15 minutes.
-This project opens numerous possibilities for sustainable, economically viable, and effective wastewater purification.
+This project opens numerous possibilities for green, sustainable, and economically viable wastewater purification.

 2013: Anirudh Jain (Oregon)

 Use of Sulfidation As a Novel Method for Reducing the Toxicity of Silver Nanoparticle Pollution